 About Western Balkans

 Most grant recipients in Sustainable Development are nonprofit educational and civil society organizations in the USA.
-Grant recipients for projects in Southern China and the Western Balkans are a mix of national and international organizations.
+Grant recipients for projects in Southern China, the Western Balkans, and Central America are a mix of national and international organizations.

 Grants generally range from US$30 thousand to US$300 thousand — with exceptions — for periods of one to three years.

 Applicants complete an online grant inquiry form.
 The form asks for detailed information regarding the specific grant request.

 After its review of the grant inquiry, RBF may invite selected applicants to submit full proposals.